We recycle for you

 What should I keep in mind when burning garden waste?

 Bonfires can easily cause problems with neighbours if smoke drifts into their garden or home.
-To avoid complaints (and possible action from the council), it helps to follow a few simple things to keep in mind:
+To avoid complaints and possible action from the council, it helps to keep a few things in mind:

-Choose the right time: Avoid burning on weekends, bank holidays, or evenings when people are more likely to be at home.
-This reduces the chance of disturbing neighbours.
+• Choose the right time: Avoid burning on weekends, bank holidays, or evenings when people are more likely to be at home.
+This reduces the chance of upsetting neighbours.

 Can I use a skip for garden waste?